projectcalico/calico/master/security/Defend against a DoS attack.md

 {: .no-select-button}

 #### Step 3: Create deny incoming traffic global network policy
-Finally, create a Calico global network policy with the **doNotTrack** and **applyOnForward** options.
-Adding these options more quickly enforces the denial of forwarded traffc to the host at the packet level.
-Use the global network set in the previous step as a selector (**dos-blacklist**) to deny ingress traffic.
+Finally, create a Calico global network policy adding the global network set label (**dos-blacklist**) in the previous step as a selector to deny ingress traffic.
+To more quickly enforce the denial of forwarded traffic to the host at the packet level, use the **doNotTrack** and **applyOnForward** options.

 <pre>
 apiVersion: projectcalico.org/v3